yappy2000d/ClassPageTemplate/README.md

 Use HTML to create rows and columns, and CSS styles to divide blocks and positions.

 ![](./images/image5.PNG)

+Fill in the elements and limit the height of the button Problem
+I found that the top of the page could not be aligned when filling in elements

 ![](./images/image6.PNG)

+So I decided to remove the header image from the field and use displacement alignment

 ![](./images/image7.png)

+Preview:

 ![](./images/image8.PNG)
 ![](./images/image9.PNG)
 ![](./images/image10.PNG)